- Repairs on campus

-Many hardware and software problems can be diagnosed and repaired right here on campus.
-Find out more about the OIT Walk-In Center, including services available and hours of operation.
+Many hardware and software problems on students' personally-owned laptops and desktops can be diagnosed and repaired right here on campus.
+See OIT Walk-in Center for details.

 - estimate of cost and time needed for repairs